ElioZhou/os-notes/memory-management.md

 - add R bit as the leftmost bit
 - reset R bit

-This modified algorithm is called aging.Each bit in vector represents a period.
+This modified algorithm is called aging.
+Each bit in vector represents a period.
 The page whose counter is lowest is replaced at page replacement

 ![Aging algorithm](.gitbook/assets/aging-algorithm.png)